Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Texas Tech Stats and Trends

-- Texas Tech has four wins against the spread in nine games this year.

-- The Red Raiders have been underdogs by 10.5 points or more one time this year and have not covered the spread once.
+- This year, the Red Raiders are winless ATS when entering a game as an underdog of 10.5 points or more.

-- Texas Tech has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Texas Tech's games this season have hit the over on four of nine set point totals (44.4%).

-- The Red Raiders have turned the ball over 16 times this season, five more turnovers than the Cyclones have forced (11).
+- This season the Red Raiders have turned the ball over 16 times, five more than the Cyclones' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.